rorcde/rodrigo_rivera_com/pages/resume.md

 # Jobs
 experience:
 - company:
-    name: Alibaba
+    name: ADASE
-    position: Machine Learning Advisor
+    position: Researcher
-    duration: 2019 &mdash; Present
+    duration: 2017 &mdash; Present
     #summary: Write about your core competencies in one or two sentences describing your position.
 If you held the position for a long time, it could be a longer section, including a couple bullet points <ul class="resume-item-list"><li>A project you are proud of</li><li>Another awesome project</li><li>or a team or department you worked with</li></ul>
 - company:
+    name: Samsung NEXT
+    position: Technical Director
+    duration: 2021
+    #summary: Write about your core competencies in one or two sentences describing your position.
+If you held the position for a long time, it could be a longer section, including a couple bullet points <ul class="resume-item-list"><li>A project you are proud of</li><li>Another awesome project</li><li>or a team or department you worked with</li></ul>
+- company:
-    name: ADASE
+    name: Alibaba
-    position: Researcher
+    position: Machine Learning Advisor
-    duration: 2017 &mdash; Present
+    duration: 2019 &mdash; 2020
     #summary: Write about your core competencies in one or two sentences describing your position.
 If you held the position for a long time, it could be a longer section, including a couple bullet points	<ul class="resume-item-list"><li>A project you are proud of</li><li>Another awesome project</li><li>or a team or department you worked with</li></ul>
 - company:
     name: Huawei